yanndr/temperature/README.md

 // output 86 °F
 ```

-If you want to use your a unit that I didn't implemented:
+If you want to use a unit that I didn't implement:

 ```
 type newUnit temperature.Unit